QualiSystems/cloudshell-help/versioned_docs/version-2023.3/admin/supported-cloud-providers-in-cloudshell/private-cloud-provider-support-in-cloudshell/vmware-vcenter-integration-and-configuration/vcenter-integration-architecture-and-prerequisites.md

 ### VMware

-- Datacenter: Since CloudShell does not provide out-of-the-box support for connectivity between VMs on multiple datacenters, it is recommeded to designate a single datacenter to be used for CloudShell App deployments.
+- Datacenter: Since CloudShell does not provide out-of-the-box support for connectivity between VMs on multiple datacenters, it is recommended to designate a single datacenter to be used for CloudShell App deployments.
 The datacenter doesn't have to be dedicated only to CloudShell activity.

     - Host cluster – including all ESXi hosts (1 or more) to be managed by CloudShell
     - Datastore or datastore (DS) cluster that includes all data stores (1 or more) to be managed by CloudShell: